 We left the burlap fenders there for Tony to transport, but he ended up liking them so much he started hanging them off his truck in parking lots to fend off unwanted door strikes from careless fellow shoppers.
 An excellent use for our product – might be a market opportunity here to exploit.
 Sure, I will admit it doesn't look too cool, but you know what really doesn't look cool?
 Scratches in your friggin car door – that's what.

-Well the boys had expertly rigged up the straw fenders around the boat and as I drove Bella Blue into the first lock (which was actually lock 8 as the numbering starts from the Lake Ontario side), I was feeling confident and protected, just like in the maxi-pad commercials.
-Lock 8 is the longest in the world at nearly 1,400 feet, but has the shortest gain/drop at only about 4 feet and is known as a control lock as it's there to maintain a constant water level in the canal despite the large variations in water levels that happen in Lake Erie.
+The boys had expertly hung the straw fenders around the boat and as I drove Bella Blue into the first lock (which was actually lock 8 as the numbering begins from the Lake Ontario side).
+I was feeling confident and protected, just like in the maxi-pad commercials.
+Lock 8 is the longest in the world at nearly 1,400 feet, but has the shortest gain/drop at only about 4 feet and is known as a control lock as it is there to maintain a constant water level in the canal despite the large variations in water levels that happen in Lake Erie.

 We repeat the same routine, except that this time as the Benneteau approaches the current pushes him away and one of the crew reaches across to Curtis with a boat hook, which he grabs, and then they engage in what would be a hilarious game of tug of war, except that if one of them fell in, they would probably get mashed up by the boat and current.
 The hardest working crew on the Benneteau are two women, who we find out are German, which comes as no surprise, as they prefer to keep the Canadian men in the cockpit where they can do less damage.